Bricktech2000/Notes/notes/markup-language-idea.md

   - list item 2

 - first, a quote:
-  | quote in ordered list
+  | quote in a list
 - then, some code:
  ` rust
    if true {